ankitects/anki-manual/src/deck-options.md

 ### The Simulator

-In the latest version of Anki, you can use the simulator to get an estimate of your workload, either in reviews per day or in minutes of studying per day.
+You can use the simulator to get an estimate of your workload, either in reviews per day or in minutes of studying per day.
 **Days to simulate** controls the duration of the simulated study history. **Additional new cards to simulate** controls whether the simulator should simulate more cards than what already exists under this preset.
 For example, if you currently have 100 cards under this preset,